 Due to the nature of SaaS marketing, where free trials are standard, the adoption stage of a customer’s journey is your chance to convert prospects into paying customers.

-However, in-app notifications are among the most critical touch points at this stage, as they constitute upsell mechanisms for converting a free user to a paying customer.
+However, in-app notifications and paywalls are among the most critical touch points at this stage, as they constitute upsell mechanisms for converting a free user to a paying customer.

-For example, in the image below, Grammarly alerts free users to additional writing issues in their documents.
+For example, in the image below, Grammarly alerts free users of additional writing issues in their documents.

-But the app informs them that solving these issues is only available to premium users.
+But the app informs them they need to upgrade to premium plans to solve these issues.
 They proceed to display a prominent “Go Premium” call to action button.

 3. Onboarding Experience